ye-kyaw-thu/NLP-Class/exercise/README.md

 13. G2P (Graphame-to-Phoneme) conversion exercise
 14. String similarity measurement with edit-distance FST
 15. FST model for conversion small-capital, capital-to-small
+16. Kayah ASCII to Kayah Unicode font conversion with FST

 *** to all my students,
 Try to finish above all homeworks ASAP!!!